Sébastien Loeb: X Games

 In July 2012, Loeb debuted in the X Games in Los Angeles (X Games XVIII), facing his old rival Marcus Grönholm.
 Grönholm was hospitalised due to an accident in practice, and Loeb won the rallycross category gold medal well ahead of Ken Block, who was hampered for half the way to the finish line by a puncture.

 Media appearances

 Loeb provided technical input to the off-road sections of the video game Gran Turismo 5, and in 2016, Milestone released the game Sébastien Loeb Rally Evo.
 In 2016, Loeb also played as a celebrity contestant in the French game show Fort Boyard.

+In 2026, Loeb played himself as the prize announcer in the Chinese film Pegasus 3.